drawwithcode/2021-team-work-group_6/readme.md

 **CHALLENGES**
+Gestione libreria e assegnarle, determinare dx e sx, monitorare e gestire 2 persone

+We tried to use face-api implementing [ML5](https://ml5js.org/), an open source library which simplifies the use of machine learning libraries; however ML5 does not support face-api, so we had to directly download and install it.
-Gestione libreria e assegnarle, determinare dx e sx, monitorare e gestire 2 persone The main challenges we faced came from the implementation of the face-api library and, consequently, assigning each expression to a specific variable.
+The main challenges we faced came from the implementation of the face-api library and, consequently, assigning each expression to a specific variable.
 The library is set to recognize 7 different emotions; unfortunately, especially when the code is set to analyse more than one face, it has some difficulties to differenciate between fear, disgust and anger.

 **REFERENCES AND TUTORIALS**